 We headed for Rabat, also known as Victoria, which is the capital and has a marvellous medieval citadel at its heart.
 We had also heard that there was a good restaurant, Rikardu, overlooking the ramparts so headed there for lunch.
 Unfortunately, there is a lot of renovation work being done on the citadel itself so whilst interesting, it didn’t look at its best.

 Just outside of the capital is a Neolithic Temple that is shaped like a three leafed clover.
 The entrance fee at €9 each was the most expensive to date on the islands and with no audio guide as they wanted you to buy the book.
 The fee did include a tour of a nearby windmill, which we both found more interesting!
-Then onto Xlendi whichever is a pretty bay and must be humming with activity in the summer.
+Then onto Xlendi which is a pretty bay and must be humming with activity in the summer.
 It did have a feel of out of season about it but the hotel was lovely (we had splashed out on a sea view) and the restaurant, The Boathouse, was absolutely marvellous.
-The lobster ravioli melted I your mouth and the local wine was delicious.
+The lobster ravioli melted in your mouth and the local wine was delicious.
 Our best meal so far in all of Malta.
-Picture below of the bay at Xlendi.

 Saturday morning was bright and sunny with temperatures climbing back into the mid to high teens although the northerly wind made it feel cooler at times.
 We spent the day looking at various bays that we could bring the boat to and anchor.
 We found quite a few but also some, whilst pretty, were not suitable.
 This included Rampla Bay, which is famous for its red sand.